magomimmo/modern-cljs/doc/tutorial-13.md

 * port the library from CLJ to CLJS
 * define a set of validators to be shared between the server and the client code
-* exercise the defined validators on the server and cliente code.
+* exercise the defined validators on the server and client code.

 That's a lot of work to be done for a single tutorial.
 Take your time to follow it step by step.